Reading Time: 18 minutes

 • Ideal use cases: Rebrands, pivots

-You don’t need a long checklist or rigid template.
+You don’t need a long checklist or rigid press release template.
 The strongest press releases tend to follow the same core principles.
-This is pulled directly from our team’s internal SOP for writing press releases.
+Here is a press release writing guide pulled directly from our team’s internal SOP for writing press releases.

-1. Craft a strong, newsworthy HEADLINE.
+1. Craft a strong, newsworthy HEADLINE that makes the key message clear.
 Write out multiple headline options to see which is the strongest.
 We find that including a major stat or narrative takeaway in the title/headline text performs best.

 2. Include the brand/company name in the headline, if possible.
 This helps with brand clarity, credibility, and search visibility.